nymtech/nym/documentation/docs/src/clients/socks5-client.md

 Most wallets and other applications will work basically the same way: find the network proxy settings, enter the proxy url (host: **localhost**, port: **1080**).

 In some other applications, this might be written as **localhost:1080** if there's only one proxy entry field.

+## Useful Commands

+**no-banner**

+Adding `--no-banner` startup flag will prevent Nym banner being printed even if run in tty environment.

+**build-info**

+A `build-info` command prints the build information like commit hash, rust version, binary version just like what command `--version` does.
+However, you can also specify an `--output=json` flag that will format the whole output as a json, making it an order of magnitude easier to parse.